As mail voting pushed, some fear loss of in-person option - KVIA

 In Maryland, state election officials were poised to cancel in-person voting but decided to keep at least one polling place open in each of the state’s 24 counties after voting rights groups raised concerns.

 In Idaho, state election officials said it “simply was not safe for voters, election workers or the larger community” to hold in-person voting for the May 19 primary.
-The state is mailing absentee ballot applications to voters who haven’t requested one and has partnered with local grocery stores who will be providing stamps for those who need them to return their completed ballots.
+The state is mailing absentee ballot applications to voters who haven’t requested one and has partnered with local grocery stores who will be providing stamps for those who need them.

-Still, the decision to eliminate in-person voting could still pose a barrier for some tribal members in the state.
-One county has reported the number of absentee ballot requests coming from the Shoshone-Bannock Tribes in southeastern Idaho as “critically low,” according to Randy’L Teton, tribal spokeswoman.
+Still, the decision to eliminate in-person voting could pose a barrier for some tribal members.
+One county reported the number of absentee ballot requests coming from the Shoshone-Bannock Tribes in southeastern Idaho as “critically low,” said to Randy’L Teton, tribal spokeswoman.

-Teton worries the process for requesting an absentee ballot may pose a challenge for those used to voting in person.
+Teton worries that requesting an absentee ballot may pose a challenge for those used to voting in person.

 “We’re going to need to explain this or delegate a family member that can help their grandma or grandpa on how to get through this,” Teton said.